 Where can I purchase a FleaFPGA?

-I am currently accepting orders for a small production run.
-Please refer to my news announcement Thanks!
+Due to on-going interest in FleaFPGA, I am currently organizing a third production run.
+Please refer to the latest news announcement Thanks!

 Where can I find more FleaFPGA information?

 Answer: You may find FleaFPGA documentation user manuals etc. in the Project files section found below.

 Alternatively, you can also subscribe to our forum and ask specific questions there or send me an email in the Contact page on this site.

 FleaFPGA example Screenshots (Click to zoom):

 |FleaFPGA with M68000-CPU + SoC softcore loaded, running mixed 256-color graphics + text overlay:||FleaFPGA with ZPU-CPU + SoC softcore loaded, running a 4096-color VGA screen-test:||Early FleaFPGA prototype, emulating an A2600 video game console:|

 |FleaFPGA with 68K CPU softcore loaded, running a variation of the old-school Amiga Juggler Demo!|

 |CH376 USB to FT230x serial passthrough||Allows a remote PC to talk to the FleaFPGA's CH376 via the slave serial port.||ZIP||ZIP|

 |Pong clone video game example||ZIP||ZIP|